Staunton chess set: Modern times

 The Staunton chess set has proven to be extremely popular and is likely to remain so in the future.
-The design is successful because of its well-balanced and easily recognized pieces.
+The design is successful because of its well-balanced and easily recognised pieces.
 It is currently the official standard for tournament chess pieces.
 Anthony Saidy and Norman Lessing wrote that, "if a vote were taken among chess-players as to which pieces they most enjoyed playing with, there can be no doubt that the Staunton chessmen would win by an overwhelming margin.
 They are invariably used in major chess tournaments.
 No self-respecting chess club would be without them.
 They afford the most pleasing combination of utility and aesthetic appeal."

 Wooden Staunton chess sets were often turned on a lathe, then non-circular details were added by hand; the knights were made in two parts (head and base) which were stuck together with adhesive.

-A modern Staunton set, in plastic

 Knight variations

-Even among sets of the standard Staunton pattern, the style of the pieces varies.
-The knights vary considerably.
+Even among sets of the standard Staunton pattern, the style of the pieces varies, especially the knights.
 Some examples are shown below.